saylordotorg/course_bio102/Unit05.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Speciation** <span id="5"></span>
 *When certain events occur in history, a population of organisms will undergo what is called “speciation,” a process in which two species